glowsoony/custom-psych/README.md

 as i also have other projects going on at the moment

 # This will never be classified as its own seperate engine, it is simply a fork of Psych Engine I enjoy working on.

+if you want a similar project to this but more developed, i suggest looking into [troll engine](https://github.com/riconuts/FNF-Troll-Engine)
+co-developed by the same person that made andromeda
+and is more in-line with stuff like NotITG